lovechants/Aliyah/README.md

 The examples in `examples` show in-depth metric tracking and visualization control.
 Full documentation for each function will eventually be provided.
 For now, please view the source code in the `/python` directory.

-## Current Features

-#### Real Time visualization!
-See a real time visualization of your model architecture, including activations and connections between layers.
-Gain insights into each node and edge as the model learns.

-#### Training Metrics!
-Monitor key metrics appropriate for your model in real time with an interactive log and a real time chart.
-Send custom metrics between both using `**KWARG` in the associated functions.

-#### System Resource Monitoring!
-Keep track of CPU/GPU/memory usage while the model trains.

-#### Interactive Control!
-Pause, resume, or stop training without killing the process.
-This allows you to have real time control throughout the entire training process.

-#### Real Time Prediction!
-Check on your model's current performance with the prediction panel.

 ## Planned Features
 - User configuration